oils-for-unix/oils/doc/strings.md

 ## Summary

-- Oil has three ways to write strings: single quoted, double quoted, and C-style (which is also QSN-style).
+- YSH has three ways to write strings: single quoted, double quoted, and C-style (which is also QSN-style).
 - Each of the three types has a multiline variant.
 They are Python-style triple-quoted, but they also strip leading space in an intelligent way.
+- TODO: Tagged strings, like `"<h2>$x</h2>"html`
-- TODO: For string safety, Oil adds the concept of "escapers" and interpolation with `$[x]` (square brackets)
+- TODO: For string safety, YSH adds the concept of "escapers" and interpolation with `$[x]` (square brackets)
-- TODO: For convenience and performance, Oil adds buffers and *builtin substitution*: `${.myproc arg1}`.
+- TODO: For convenience and performance, YSH adds buffers and *builtin substitution*: `${.myproc arg1}`.

 ### For Python/JS/C Users